AdobeDocs/platform-learn.en/help/data-collection/web-sdk/overview.md

 ---
 # Adobe Experience Platform Web SDK and Edge Network overview

-Get an overview of Adobe Experience Platform Web SDK and Edge Network.
-Experience Platform Web SDK is a client-side JavaScript library that allows customers to use one JavaScript library, one beacon, one datastream, one and server-side destination to send data to all Adobe applications and to third-party destinations.
+Learn how Adobe Experience Platform Web SDK and Edge Network allows customers to use one JavaScript library, one beacon, one datastream, one and server-side destination to send data to all Adobe applications and to third-party destinations.

 >[!VIDEO](https://video.tv.adobe.com/v/34141?quality=12&learn=on)